 Crunch comes from the fresh lettuce, and flavors of the Southwest permeate the inside.
 Substitute leftover roasted turkey in this recipe, and be sure to use organic corn kernels to avoid GMOs.

-Off to Asia we go with cashews, mint, coriander, in this healthy turkey leftover recipe.
-The dressing is really where this recipe comes all together; sweetness, tartness, and just a tough of natural heat from the fresh ginger that is packed with vitamins from the clementine, lime, and pomegranate.
+Off to Asia we go with cashews, mint and coriander in this healthy turkey leftover recipe.
+The dressing is really where this recipe comes all together: sweetness, tartness, and just a tough of natural heat from the fresh ginger that is packed with vitamins from the clementine, lime and pomegranate.